My Quiet Kitchen

 Author: Lori Rasmussen, My Quiet Kitchen

 This vegan chickpea meatloaf is hearty, wholesome, and full of flavor and texture.
-With mushrooms, kale, walnuts, and wild rice, it's a beautiful centerpiece for the holiday table and a healthy dinner any time of year.
+With mushrooms, kale, walnuts, and wild rice, it's a beautiful centerpiece for the holiday season.
 Gluten-free and oil-free, whole-food plant-based (WFPB) with a nut-free option.

 Serves 5 to 7 people, depending on side dishes and appetites.